seqweb/.github/profile/README.md

 Further, anyone who registers as an OEIS user is assigned a "user page" in the wiki, for example https://oeis.org/wiki/User:N._J._A._Sloane (whose Wikipedia page is at https://en.wikipedia.org/wiki/Neil_Sloane).
 These user pages can host user-provided content to supplement the entries, and the entries themselves use these URLs to help assign authorship provenance.
 Thus the OEIS is a nexus of not only mathematical information, but a community of people, reflected in the web.

 ### DBpedia
-DBpedia embodies Wikipedia as a knowledge graph, and is a premier examplar of Tim Berners-Lee's vision of the Semantic Web:
+DBpedia embodies Wikipedia as a knowledge graph, and is a premier exemplar of Tim Berners-Lee's vision of the Semantic Web:

 _"...the Semantic Web is to enable people to share content ... beyond the boundaries of **strings** to the concept of **things**.”_<br>
         —- Tim Berners-Lee, _Linked Data - Design Issues_, W3C, July 2006